github/docs/content/osmand/map/map-styles-and-parameters.md

 ## Map legend

+Map legend is a visual explanation of the symbols used on the map.
+It typically includes a sample of each symbol (point, line, or area), and a short description of what the symbol means.
+For example, a short segment of a blue sinuous line may be labeled 'rivers'.
-Map legend of maps you can find [here](https://osmand.net/help-online/map-legend/)
+Map legend of OsmAnd maps you can find [here](https://osmand.net/help-online/map-legend/).

 ## How to change parameters for Map style (Map rendering)

 ## How to create and to add your own Map style (Map rendering)